 Community Perceptions of Homelessness

-PATH WITH ART transforms the lives of people in recovery from homelessness, addiction, and other trauma, by harnessing the power of creative engagement as a bridge to community and a path to stability.
+Path with Art transforms the lives of people recovering from homelessness, addiction, and other trauma by harnessing the power of creative engagement as a bridge to community and a path to stability.
+They envision a world where arts engagement is recognized as transformative - connecting the individual with self, the self with community, and communities with society.
+In this world, the power of arts engagement is available for all.